The Cycle of Visual Analysis

 - Am I using all the facts?
 Am I trying to confirm biases I have?

 Shared findings lead to actions, results, and solutions.
 In fact, unshared discoveries are useless.
-You can share different types of content via Tableau Server or Tableau Online:
+You can share different types of content via Tableau Server or Tableau Cloud:

-- Tableau Prep Flows: Prep flows can be published to Tableau Server or Tableau Online and scheduled to run when you need them to with Prep Conductor.
+- Tableau Prep Flows: Prep flows can be published to Tableau Server or Tableau Cloud and scheduled to run when you need them to with Prep Conductor.

 - Published Data Sources: You can publish data sources that others can use to build new workbooks.
 A data source can contain a direct (or live) connection to your database or an extract you can refresh on a schedule.
 For more information, see and .